 Although we recommend using it sparingly, there is also the ability for Analysts and Moderators to mention everyone in a single step.
-“Everyone” is defined as all active participants in the study but does not include the administrators.
-All participant in the study will get a notice as if they were individual mentioned and they will see “@everyone” in the final post.
+“Everyone” is defined as all active participants and all admins in the study.
+Everyone will get a notice as if they were individual mentioned and they will see “@everyone” in the final post.

 The use of mentions in backroom entries is a great way for study administrators to collaborate.
 Participants and segments can be mentioned in a backroom entry without concern that participants will get notified.
 Since backroom areas are inaccessible to participants, those notices serve only to reference people and segments.

 Appearance of Mentions

 Mentions will appear in bold and match the theme colour of the study.
 Individual mentions will be linked to the individual’s profile inside the study (if profiles are accessible).

 Note that display of identities will automatically match the privacy settings established for a given user role.
 For example, administrators might see full names while participants see usernames only.

 When a mention includes the person viewing the page, the mention will be highlighted.
 The sample screenshot below is from a participant’s perspective in a study that exposes only usernames.
 Lylah is the current user and so she sees her own name highlighted.
 The same highlighting will occur for any segment that includes Lylah.